POSITION: Assistant or Associate Professor of Mechanical Engineering, Non-Tenure Track (Exempt) *2 Openings

 spectrum of courses.

-expected to teach a minimum of 12 hours per semester, with the possibility of
+The standard teaching load for faculty is 12 hours per semester, with the possibility of

 opportunities already exist within the department and participation and

 expansion of these endeavors will be available and fostered and can offset